High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei: Formulation details

 \section{Formulation details}

 The basic formulation for the model is overviewed in the main text.
-The numerical treatment of neutrino and hadronic cascade emission is detailed in Refs. \cite{Cerruti15} and \cite{Cerruti21} and not repeated here.
+The numerical treatment of photohadronic neutrino and cascade emission follows the LeHa-Paris code as detailed in Refs. \cite{Cerruti15} and \cite{Cerruti21} and is not repeated here.
 Here we provide some additional information not described elsewhere.

 For $p\gamma$ and $\gamma\gamma$ interactions, we always consider situations where external photons originating outside the emission region are dominant.
 The calculations take into account both synchrotron and inverse Compton (IC) radiation for the cascade emission, as well as Klein-Nishina loss effects according to Ref. \cite{Moderski05} for the equilibrium pair distribution.
+For simplicity, the external radiation field is assumed to be uniform and isotropic throughout the region, although more realistic calculations should account for its non-uniformity and anisotropy.

 For $pp$ interactions, the treatment of secondary photon, lepton, and neutrino production follows Ref. \cite{Kelner06}.
-The contribution of nuclei heavier than helium for both accelerated hadrons and target gas are accounted for by the enhancement factor $\varepsilon_M = 2.0$ \cite{Mori09}.
-The associated pair cascades are computed as for the p$\gamma$-induced cascades.
+The contribution of nuclei heavier than helium for both accelerated hadrons and target gas is approximately taken into account by multiplying the production rate of all secondary particles in $pp$ interactions by the nuclear enhancement factor $X_{\rm nuc} = 2.0$ \cite{Mori09}.
+This factor can be even higher if the abundance of heavy elements in the BH vicinity is super-solar, as observationally inferred for some AGN \cite{Hamann99}.
+The associated pair cascades are computed as for the $p\gamma$-induced cascades.

-For the inner region, protons can suffer significant energy losses via p$\gamma$ interactions (Fig. \ref{fig:timescale}).
+For the inner region, protons can suffer significant energy losses via $pp$ and $p\gamma$ interactions (Fig. \ref{fig:timescale}).
 Instead of a fully numerical treatment, the steady-state energy distribution of protons is calculated approximately as

 where $Q_p(E_p) \propto E_p^{-2} \exp (-E_p/E_{p,\max})$ is the proton injection rate in units of cm$^{-3}$ s$^{-1}$.